tmont/sahara/README.md

 dependencies that are not in the constructor?
 Well, there are a few ways to alleviate that problem as well.

+**NOTE:** cyclic dependencies are not detected when performing property and method injection, because I haven't figured out a clever way of doing it yet.
+So if you see a "maximum stack size exceeded" error, you probably created a cyclic dependency.

 #### Property injection
 Property injection simply sets the value of a property on an object when it is `resolve()`'d.